Apple's iPhone draws hordes again, powers shares

 "Despite the initial disappointment that this wasn't an iPhone 5, the reality is we're still seeing the usual frenzy that we've got used to on launch day," analyst Ben Wood at CCS Insight told Reuters.
 Analysts expect global sales of a few million phones on the first weekend, he added.

-Analysts point to several factors in Apple's favour, including a $199 (126 pound) price that matches up well with rival devices, and availability promised on more than 100 carriers by the end of 2011, far more than its predecessors.
+Analysts point to several factors in Apple's favor, including a $199 price that matches up well with rival devices, and availability promised on more than 100 carriers by the end of 2011, far more than its predecessors.

 Underscoring the enthusiasm for the new phone, Japanese mobile carrier Softbank Corp had to temporarily stop contract applications after its computer system was overwhelmed with more requests than it had expected.